PrairieLearn/PrairieLearn/docs/assessment.md

 - **Question value** is the current maximum number of points that the question is worth.
 This starts at `autoPoints` and increases by `autoPoints` for each consecutive correct submission.
 This is initialized to `autoPoints`.
 - **Question points** is the total number of points earned by the student for the question.
 This will never decrease.
 This is initialized to zero.

+When a student submits an answer to a question, the submission is first checked for validity.
+For example, the `pl-number-input` element considers a non-numeric input to be invalid.
+If the submission is valid then it is next determined whether it should be graded.
+A submission is only graded if explicitly requested by the student using the "Save & Grade" button, or if was the last submission when the assessment was closed.

-For each submission attempt made by a student, the scoring algorithm is as follows:
+For each graded answer submission made by a student, the scoring algorithm is as follows:

 1. If the `submission percentage score` is more than `best current score`, add `(submission percentage score - best current score) / 100 * question value` to `question points`, capping `question points` at `maxAutoPoints`.
 2. If the `submission percentage score` is 100%, then reset `best current score` to zero.
 Otherwise, if the `submission percentage score` is more than `best current score`, then set `best current score` to `submission percentage score`.